ashfurrow/twelease/readme.md

 Note that Heroku creates a `WEBHOOK_SECRET_TOKEN`.
 Copy that – we'll need it to set up our GitHub webhook.

+For the tweet template, we use Mustache.
+Make sure to use triple-braces to avoid HTML escaping.
+There's a default provided for you.

 Got to the Settings page for whatever repo you want to add this integration to.
 Select the "Webhooks" section and click "Add Webhook". *Important*: for content type, select `application/json`.
 Paste in the secret from Heroku, as well as the Heroku URL.

 ![Webhook settings](docs/webhook_settings.png)